In this guide

 The best advice is only connect to Wi-Fi networks you're sure you can trust.
 Make sure the name of the hotspot is correct by checking with staff, and be sure to disconnect from the network when you stop using it.
 Also, keep an eye on the list of network connections stored in your laptop; otherwise, you could accidentally connect to the wrong network while travelling.

 Even following these precautions, we would advise against logging into bank accounts and email accounts on a public Wi-Fi connection.
 If you really have to, ensure the website is encrypted (look for a padlock in your web browser, near the address area, and connect to addresses that start https:// wherever possible).
 Also, enable any encryption settings in Outlook and other applications that access the net, and use a VPN (virtual private network) connection if you can - these are often supplied by employers.
-If not, free utilities such as Hotspot Shield also offer an added layer of protection.

 Should I worry about dongle insurance?